whenboy/TENG/README.md

 ### Support or Contact

 Having trouble with something?
+We’ll help you sort it out.
-Contact TA: wangzh19 AT mails.tsinghua.edu.cn or Dr Wenbo Ding  ding.wenbo AT sz.tsinghua.edu.cn  and we’ll help you sort it out.
+Contact TA: wangzh19 AT mails.tsinghua.edu.cn
+Contact Professor:  ding.wenbo AT sz.tsinghua.edu.cn